 Its variable magnification goes up to 20 and it features a dynamic lens focusing system.
-This allows for you to easily zoom in on your target and make for the perfect shot.
+This allows you to easily zoom in on your target and make for the perfect shot.

-Whether you are shooting or doing archery, hunting birds with the angled spotting scope is great.
+Whether you are shooting or doing archery, hunting birds with the angled spotting scope are great.
 The lens is fully multi-coated providing you with a clear and concise image.
 The brightness is exceptional and makes hitting your target easy.